 Explore its 240 acres on about 6.5 kilometres of easy intersecting loops.
 We hiked the main, “orange”, 2-kilometre loop through woods and along ponds and marshes.
-You’ll see numbered posts along the trail.
-At each post, refer to the Laurier Woods Trail Guide which provides more information about the flora and fauna present and other interesting facts.
 All the other trails begin from this orange trail.
+The Laurier Woods Trail map is helpful to get started.
+Numbered posts along the trails correspond to those in the Laurier Woods Trail Guide available at the trailhead.
+It provides more information about the flora and fauna present and other interesting facts.

 It’s a great place for families to explore!

 The conservation area maintains the two most popular trails, the Fred McNutt Family Trail and the Richardson Ridge Trail.
 Both trails lead to amazing views of North Bay and the nature surrounding the city.
 The Laurentian Escarpment map is a great resource to have when hiking these popular trails.